shakogegia/english_georgian_dictionary_kindle/README.md

-# English To Georgian Dictionary for Kindle e-readers
+# English to Georgian Dictionary for Kindle e-Readers

 ## Admin Panel